Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 We have sniffed an unsecured network and found numbers that are used to encrypt very important documents.
  It seems that those numbers are not always generated using large enough prime numbers.

+ur mission should you choose to accept it, is to factorize these numbers as fast as possible before the target fixes this bug on their server